Exclusive: Peugeot family ready to step aside for GM - sources

 "We don't have any intention of investing additional funds into PSA at this time," Akerson told reporters in Shanghai.
 "If we see something changes, we'll evaluate that."

-Walking away may not be an easy option either.
-GM's European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.
+Still, walking away might not be an easy option for GM.
+Its own European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.

 As one of its rescue conditions, the French government appointed civil servant Louis Gallois to Peugeot's board.
-Gallois, a former CEO of Airbus parent EADS, declined to be interviewed for this report.
+Gallois, a former CEO of Airbus parent EADS EAD.PA, declined to be interviewed for this story.

 Ministers understand that Peugeot needs a fuller combination with GM or another industry partner and now expect Varin to present a new plan within months, a French official said.